Digital Rhetoric can be put into practice in 3 ways.

 Zappen then uses Laura Gurak's examination "rhetorical proofs at work in two online debates that focus on then-new technologies and their effects on users."
 (Eyman, 120) Although, Gurak's analysis is more on the function of ethos in the online debate, her analysis also provides an "investigation of the character of the discourse within the context of digital media and a consideration of the rhetorical moves deployed by the technology makers and markers."
 (Eyman, 120) For Zappen, Gurak's work defines the characteristics of new media.
 Gurak says that "speed, reach, anonymity, and interactivity are the key elements of digital communication."
 On the other hand, Ian Bogost claims speed, reach, anonymity simply characterize the aggregate effects of networked computers.

-Eyman continues to talk about the importance of community building, as he examines two articles.
+to talk about the importance of community building, as he examines two

 Another area of "continual development in digital rhetoric research" (Eyman, 122) is research that focuses on methods & methodologies.
 In Towards a Mediological Method; A Framework for Critically Engaging Dimensions of a Medium, Melinda Turnley uses Regis Debray's development of mediology as "an interdisciplinary method to develop a framework specific to new media production from a writing studies perspective."
 (Eyman 122) Using the framework she developed, Turnley shows how her framework "can be applied as a generative rubric for the assessment of digital texts and performances."
 (Eyman, 122)